testdrivenio/react-hooks/React_Hooks_Part_1.md

 > Hooks allow developers to reuse of stateful logic between components.
 They simplifies component logic, and best of all, you can skip class.

-&nbsp; &nbsp; &nbsp; &nbsp; If you've developed using React, you know how moody complex stateful logic can get, right?
+If you've developed using React, you know how moody complex stateful logic can get, right?
 This happens when applications get several new features added to up the functionality.
 To try and simplify this problem the big brains behind React.js thought they should find a way around this issue.
-#### &nbsp;  &nbsp;  Allows reuse of stateful logic between components!
+#### Allows reuse of stateful logic between components!
-&nbsp; &nbsp; &nbsp; &nbsp; Hooks allow developers to write simple, stateful, functional components and spend less time designing and restructuring component hierarchy while developing.
+Hooks allow developers to write simple, stateful, functional components and spend less time designing and restructuring component hierarchy while developing.
 How?
 With hooks, you can *extract*/*share* stateful logic between components!

-#### &nbsp;  &nbsp;  Simplifies component logic!
+#### Simplifies component logic!
-&nbsp; &nbsp; &nbsp; &nbsp; When the inevitable exponential growth of logic appears in your application, simple components become a dizzying abyss of stateful logic and side effects.
+When the inevitable exponential growth of logic appears in your application, simple components become a dizzying abyss of stateful logic and side effects.
 Lifecycle methods become cluttered with unrelated methods.
 Component's responsibilities grow and become inseparable.
 In turn, this all makes coding cumbersome and testing difficult.

-#### &nbsp;  &nbsp;  You can skip *class*!
+#### You can skip *class*!
-&nbsp; &nbsp; &nbsp; &nbsp; Classes are a huge part of React architecture.
+Classes are a huge part of React architecture.
 There are many benefits to classes, but they create a barrier to entry for beginners.
 With classes, you also have to remember bind *this* to event handlers and code becomes lengthy and a bit redundant.
 The future of coding will also not play nicely with classes as they might encourage patterns that slack behind other design patterns.

 ### How are hooks used?